bstefanescu/qutejs/web/doc/docs/templates.md

 #### Bounded Attributes

 In `JSQ` you can also use **bounded attributes** which are attributes which values are assigned from a javascript expression.
-These attributes can change during the life on an element: any time the expression changes the attribute value will changes too.
+These attributes can change during the life on an element: any time the expression changes the attribute value will change too.

 There are two ways to specify a **bounded attribute**: